 A limited number of scholarships are available to participants in the Cuernavaca, Mexico program.
 Selection is competitive.
 You must indicate that you want to be considered for a scholarship on your application for study abroad and also submit a scholarship essay.
 Please include your full name, student ID number and study abroad program in the upper left hand corner of your essay.
 All scholarship essays should be 2-3 pages long and address the following questions:

 - How will a scholarship benefit your participation in this program of study?

 - What contributions do you hope to make to make to the group studying abroad?

 - Why should you be selected to receive this scholarship?

 Financial aid (grants, loans, other scholarships, etc.) are available to students who qualify.
 Students wishing to use financial aid for study abroad should contact the Assistant Director of Financial Aid to discuss requirements.
 An appointment can be made by calling the Office of Financial Aid and Scholarships at 847-214-7360 or by visiting building B, room B156.

 Please note that all fees are payable to ECC, regardless of how a student pays for the study abroad program.

 To apply to the Cuernavaca program, please complete the following forms:

-To apply for the program, please download an application packet and submit it to the Office of International Student Services and Study Abroad in B105.
+To apply for the program, please download an application packet and submit it to the Center for International Education and Programs in B105.